-What Is Empowerment-Based Violence Prevention?
+What Is Empowerment-Based Self-Defense?

-Does It Work?
+Does ESD Work?

 In a word, yes!
-Evidence shows an ~50% reduction in experience of violence after an empowerment-based safety training.
+Evidence shows an ~50% reduction in the experience of violence after an empowerment-based safety training.
 No other intervention is as effective.
 The infographic linked below (click to see larger version) summarizes recent evidence.